DataSolutionSoftware/Home/README.md

 # DSS Home

-Our focused areas of software development are, but not limited to:
+Our focused areas of software development are, but not limited to the following:

 - Digital Transformation